-This meal was gobbled up quickly, just like when I make Cracked Hamburger Hash, and I have to say there was even a little arguing over who was getting the last bite.
+This ground beef and rice casserole is always gobbled up quickly, and I have to say there's usually even a little arguing over who gets the last bite.

 Jump to: